Discover Yourself in “Shelter,” a New Art Installation by Zachary Angeles

 The new year brings an abundance of exciting opportunities for Angeles, including a collaboration with the annual Hawai‘i Chamber Music Festival and a summer residency as the featured artist for Passion On Display at HiSAM.
 “One of the biggest pivots I will be making this coming year is reaching out to more schools, organizations and people to get my teaching curriculums out there.
 I want people to utilize art like how I utilize art, as a tool for self-discovery and mechanism for healthy coping,” he says.
 “I believe that developing a more self-aware society only betters the state of living of its members.
 So if anyone has a need for student-based social and emotional learning practices, I would love to be your guide!”

-There will be an opening reception sometime in February—we will update this story when the new date is announced.
-The Mirror Room will be open Mondays, Fridays and Saturdays from noon to 4 p.m., organizations and larger groups by appointment on other days.
-Follow Zachary Angeles on Instagram: @zachj.angeles
+The Mirror Room will open First Friday, Feb.
+4, from 6 to 9 p.m.
+Registration through HiSAM’s Instagram is highly encouraged.
+See the installation throughout the month on Mondays, Fridays and Saturdays from noon to 4 p.m., organizations and larger groups by appointment on other days.
+The last day will be Feb.
+26. Follow Zachary Angeles on Instagram: @zachj.angeles

 Hawai‘i State Art Museum, 250 S. King St.